GitHababi/SimpleCities/README.md

 # Simple Cities

-This is going to be a city building game made in Unity.
+This is a city building game made in Unity.

-This game will be incredibly simple and is only going to be made so that I learn Unity more.
+This game is incredibly simple and was only made so that I could learn Unity more.

 Cool.